avannaa/pangya-guides/noob-building/noob-building.md

 increasing control:
 * **(+4 control)** **Clothes > Bottoms**, or **Tops that also include bottoms**: anything that adds up to 4 control (e.g. Control+1/Slot+3)
-* **(+1 control, some characters)**: some characters also have Control+1 shoes, so check if yours does. that doesn't make their maximum control higher, they just kinda started with -1 control to begin with
+* **(+1 control, some characters)**: some characters also have Control+1 shoes, so check if yours does. that doesn't make their maximum control higher compared to other characters, they just kinda started with -1 control to begin with
 * **(+4 control)** **Caddie: Papel, Cien (N), Mingti, Tiki**

 as for the other stats, you can do whatever you want.